What is idiopathic pulmonary fibrosis (IPF)?

 Idiopathic pulmonary fibrosis (IPF) is a chronic lung disease that features the formation of scar tissue between the walls of the lungs’ air sacs.
 As this scar tissue thickens and stiffens, the lungs aren’t able to take in oxygen as efficiently.

 An acute exacerbation of IPF is a relatively sudden, unexplained worsening of the condition.
-Basically, the scarring in a patient’s lungs becomes much worse, and the patient develops extreme difficulty breathing.
+Basically, the scarring in a person’s lungs becomes much worse, and the person develops extreme difficulty breathing.
 This shortness or loss of breath is even worse than before.

 - length of illness

 - smoking status

 Without understanding the risk factors, knowing if you’ll have an acute exacerbation is difficult to predict.
 Researchers don’t necessarily agree on the rates of acute exacerbations.

 One study determined that about 14 percent of people with IPF would experience an acute exacerbation within a year of diagnosis and about 21 percent within three years.
 In clinical trials, the incidence seems to be much lower.

 There’s little in the way of effective treatment for an acute exacerbation.